Sreyasiv/Sreyasiv/README.md

 ## Hi there 👋

-I'm Sreya, a 1st Year B.Tech student specializing in Software Product Engineering.A curious developer and student who loves bringing ideas to life through code.
+"I'm Sreya, a 1st-year B.Tech student in Software Product Engineering.
+I'm passionate about coding and love bringing ideas to life."

 ---